LienLeinad/RideShareAPI/README.md

 ```bash
 python manage.py runscript generate_test_data
 ```
-You will be prompted to enter the number of iterations to generate data for.
+You will be prompted to enter the number of iterations to generate data for and if you'd want to create pick up dates randomly or just today.
 A good starting point is 10 but you can go as high as 50 without any problems.
-This may take a minute or two to finish
+This may take a minute or two to finish.
+For the purposes of testing you can pick the non-random pick up dates, to be able to test the ride event filtering in the API.
+For testing the SQL query, it's better to generate the random dates.

 ### 8. Run the Development Server
 Start the Django development server.